kelvinkoon/kelvinkoon/README.md

 ## Hey, I'm Kelvin! 👋

 I'm an incoming Software Development Engineer at Amazon.
 I graduated from the University of British Columbia, specializing in Electrical / Computer Engineering.
 I'm interested in distributed systems, security, and robotics.
-In my spare time, I also enjoy bouldering, figure skating, or volunteering with STEM outreach.
+In my spare time, I also enjoy bouldering, figure skating, and volunteering with STEM outreach.

 > How lucky I am to have something that makes saying goodbye so hard - Winnie the Pooh 🎈